 "I don't know how it can be a bad thing for us," said Charley Johnson, president and CEO of the city's convention and visitor's bureau.
 "People still talk about the movie all the time."

 Larry Gauper, of Fargo, a retired health insurance executive, also thinks most people are looking forward to the TV show.

 "There are some people who don't like us sort of being mocked or being made fun of, but I think most people really appreciate the attention Fargo gets," Gauper said.

-But Fargo movie fan Marnie Piehl wonders if the city has changed too much — thanks to population growth and a revitalized downtown with high-end restaurants and bars serving craft beer and organic vegetables — that it no longer makes sense to situate the TV show here.
+But "Fargo" movie fan Marnie Piehl wonders if the city has changed too much — thanks to population growth and a revitalized downtown with high-end restaurants and bars — that it no longer makes sense to situate the TV show here.
 McDormand's character would have left Fargo years ago, Piehl said.

 "That may sound funny to someone from New York, but it just doesn't fit for me anymore," she said.
 "The North Dakota story is not the Marge Gunderson story anymore."